joakimk/toniq/README.md

 Even if you think you only run one erlang VM at once, that is probably not true.
 During deploy you may have two versions of an app running for a short while, when debugging an issue you may have a iex prompt running in addition to a web server, etc.

-More advanced setups could be implemented in the future but at the same time, one erlang VM can do a lot of work, and this basic implementation does support failover.
+One erlang VM can do a lot of work, and this basic implementation also supports failover.
+More advanced setups could be implemented in the future if needed.

 ## Gotchas